-"Those obedience classes seem to be paying off," Nicole noted as she stepped over to her girlfriend.
+"Those obedience classes seem to be paying off," Nicole said, as she stepped over to her girlfriend.
 While Adam bid his sons farewell, Nicole decided to check on her lover.
 "Are you sure you're up to this?"

 Danny ran her hand through her short, onyx locks.
-"I watch the boys enough to take them to your grandparents for a simple cookout, right?" she countered.
+"I watch the boys enough to take them to your grandparents for a simple cookout, right?"

 "Yes, you do, but that's not what I meant, baby.
 Technically, you're still healing.
 Are you up to hanging out with my family?"
 Nicole asked for possibly the hundredth time.
-She had been asking since the beginning of the week when her grandparents invited them to an "end of summer" barbeque.
+She had been asking since the beginning of the week when her grandparents invited them to an end of summer barbeque.
 The spontaneous cookout was thanks to the nice, warm weather lasting to the end of September.

-Green eye rolled and Nicole shook her head.
+Rolling her eyes, Nicole shook her head.
 "You know I can't," she replied with a bright smile.

 "Yeah!" the boys cheered and the happy noise made Haydn yelp.

 "All right, let's get moving.
 Everybody have everything they need?"
 Nicole inquired.

 Danny grabbed her guitar, which was resting by the couch, and took Luke by the hand.
 Nicole attached Haydn's leash to his collar and took Thomas' hand.
 The group exited the house and the boys were buckled up in the backseat.
 Danny held onto the pup in the front seat, while Nicole got behind the wheel.